Henryisnotavailable/Henryisnotavailable.github.io/index.md

-The blog has landed!

-Hi, I'm currently working as a Cyber security apprentice.
+Welcome.

-This blog will include whatever I find interesting, maybe some writeups and probably random stuff.
+This blog will include whatever I find interesting, CTF writeups and random pieces of information.

-Disclaimer: Do not use any information obtained from this blog maliciously, be cool.
+Any malicious use of this information is not condoned or recommended.